jasongrimes/hello-docker/README.md

 ![hello-docker-web1](https://github.com/jasongrimes/hello-docker/assets/847646/c0b295a1-ccaa-4fdc-9929-2571ce6d43fd)

+Check the browser console and the server output for any errors.

-Load the API at http://localhost:4001/api/hello.
+In development, the API can be loaded at http://localhost:4001/api/hello.

 ![hello-docker-api](https://github.com/jasongrimes/hello-docker/assets/847646/08b7950b-a54c-4154-a193-ee9992525159)

-Check the browser console and the server output for any errors.

 Press `ctl-C` in the docker-compose terminal to stop the containers.